 ATMs are widely available in larger cities but are less common in small villages or rural areas.
 Make sure you have enough cash before leaving urban areas.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2017.
-For a current list of public holidays in Thailand go to: http://www.worldtravelguide.net/thailand/public-holidays
+For a current list of public holidays in Thailand go to: https://www.worldtravelguide.net/guides/asia/Thailand/public-holidays/

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.

 In Thailand, we stay in locally run accommodation including guesthouses, smaller-scale hotels and homestays in an effort to support the local economies.
 We also visit locally-run restaurants and markets where travellers will have opportunities to support local businesses and purchase handicrafts created by local artisans.